If you walk on city streets each day, there’s a good chance that you’re strolling over miles of underground sewer pipeline.

 The best value for your money

-Traditionally infrastructure assessment providers will clean and then inspect systems (known as clean-to-inspect), but RedZone’s multi-sensor technologies allow for approximately 75% of a system to be inspected before cleaning.
-Not only does this speed timelines, but it also leaves funding for additional repairs and maintenance, as well as a second round of inspection once the repair and maintenance have been complete.
-Leave money on the table so you can spend it where you really need it.
+Traditionally, infrastructure assessment providers clean and then inspect systems (known as clean-to-inspect), but RedZone’s multi-sensor technologies allow for approximately 75% of a system to be inspected before cleaning.
+Not only does this speed up timelines, but it also leaves funding for additional repairs and maintenance, as well as a second round of inspection once the repair and maintenance have been complete.